PeterTakahashi/commitlog-ai/README.md

 ### `aitrace parse`

 Parse all detected agent logs into a unified JSON format.
 Secrets are automatically masked.
 Output is written to `.aitrace/sessions.json`.
+Results are cached and only re-parsed when source files change or the parser version is updated.

 ```
 $ aitrace parse